mmogodigital/jozihub-web/docs/2015-08-27-jozihub-website.md

 - Supply HTML layout for the gallery

 ## Remove Jobs
+Praekelt will:
-Prakelet will remove "Jobs" Prakelet will remove "Sign in"
+- remove "Jobs" Praekelt will remove "Sign in"

 ## Book a venue
 Praekelt investigate form to email and validation.